Frequently Asked Questions

 What about calcium?

 Calcium is essential for your dog, and you need to make allowance for this if you make homemade food for your best friend.
-This either needs to be in the form of raw, meaty bones several times a week (not everyones cup of tea), or alternatively, ground eggshells.
-Eggshells are an excellent, easily digestible and natural source of calcium, as well as containing trace amounts of magnesium, strontium and 25 other minerals all of which are important for good bone health.
+This either needs to be in the form of raw, meaty bones several times a week (not everyones cup of tea), or alternatively, a daily calcium supplement.

-My own, home-grown, washed, baked and finely ground Eggshell Powder, contributed by my own free-range chickens, provides your dog with the best possible source of essential calcium, second only to raw meaty bones.
-And remember, if you make homemade food for your dog, it is absolutely essential that you add calcium to every meal to avoid skeletal issues later on.
+My own calcium supplement will provides your dog with the best possible source of calcium carbonate, second only to raw meaty bones.
+And remember, if you make homemade food for your dog, it is absolutely essential that you add calcium to every meal to avoid skeletal issues later on!

 How much should I feed my dog?